silveredgold/beta-protection/docs/guide/installation.md

 ## Whitelisting

-Since we do not list Beta Protection in the Chrome Web Store (on account of it falling foul of Google's policies), some browser may generate warnings or refuse to install Beta Protection without jumping through some hoops.
+Since we do not list Beta Protection in the Chrome Web Store (on account of it falling foul of Google's policies), some browsers may generate warnings or refuse to install Beta Protection without jumping through some hoops.

-You can either whitelist Beta Protection specifically (read on) or install the extension unpacked from a directory on your PC (see Troubleshooting below).
+You can either whitelist Beta Protection specifically or install the extension unpacked from a directory on your PC.

 ### Registry Whitelist (for Windows)